UbiquityRobotics/learn/doing_more/rviz.md

 ` echo "  128.0.0.1 NEWHOSTNAME" >> /etc/hosts `
 ` echo "  128.0.0.1 NEWHOSTNAME.local" >> /etc/hosts `

+< We need to check to make sure 128.0.0.1 is correct for localhost>

 If you now reboot this will come up

 `sudo reboot`